-Turks and Caicos islands reopened to visitors as of July 22nd, 2020 and our resort and island community are excited to be accepting guests again!
+The Turks and Caicos Islands are open to visitors and our resort and island community are thrilled to be accepting guests!
 If you’re considering a Turks and Caicos vacation this year, here’s what you need to know to be prepared for your trip, including what you’ll need to travel, what your resort is doing to help ensure your safety and wellbeing, and what to expect when you’re here.

 Leading up to your Turks and Caicos Vacation